jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 .. code-block:: vhdl

-   componet FIFO IS
+   component fifo IS

-   componet FIFO Is
+   component fifo Is

 **Fix**

 .. code-block:: vhdl

-   component FIFO is
+   component fifo is

-   component FIFO is
+   component fifo is

 component_007
 #############